oshea00/angularExample/README.md

 Requires MongoDB to be running first.
 Run 'mongod' bash script in the root project folder.
-If you already have `mongod` running on port 27017, you'll need to stop that process, or choose a unique port for the startup parameter in the above script.
+If you already have `mongod` running on port 27017, you'll need to stop that process, or choose a unique port for the startup parameter in the `./mongod` script.

 Execute: